+1. Locations:

-- 1. Locations: - a.
+- a.
 Do not construct in ditch bottoms, low areas where ponding of water may occur, or where they will be subject to normal vehicular traffic. - b.
 With Engineer approval, additional handholes may be placed, at no additional cost to the Contracting Authority, to facilitate the work. - 2.
-Excavation: Excavate as necessary to accommodate the handhole and granular base. - 3.
-Granular Base: Install 8 inch (200 mm) thick granular base extending a minimum of 6 inches (150 mm) beyond the outside walls of the handhole.
+Excavation: Excavate as necessary to accommodate the handhole and granular base.
+The Contractor is responsible for incidental sidewalk removal and replacement necessary to complete the signal construction.
+Whenever excavation is made across parkways, gravel driveways, sodded areas or other surfaces, the sod, topsoil, crushed stone and gravel shall be replaced or restored as nearly as possible to its original condition and the whole area involved shall be left in a neat and presentable condition.
+Concrete sidewalk pavements, base courses, bituminous surfaces and other disturbed surfaces shall be replaced with new materials and the cost shall be incidental to the work.
+All waste material and debris shall be disposed of at a sanitary landfill, or other site approved by the Engineer, at the Contractor's expense. - 3.
+Granular Base: Install 8 inch thick granular base extending a minimum of 6 inches beyond the outside walls of the handhole.